FlowrabbitStudio/flowrabbit-studio/README.md

 where you design user interfaces and workflows in one place.

-You can try out Flowrabbit® Studio at [https://studio-os.flowrabbit.ai/#/](https://studio-os.flowrabbit.ai)
+You can try out Flowrabbit® Studio at [https://studio-os.flowrabbit.ai/#/](https://studio-os.flowrabbit.ai) Note: This is a demo version for experimentation only.
+No warranties or guarantees are made.
+It is just for presentation and checking the software out.

 # Installation